somiandras/udacity-data-wrangling/report.md

 I created a custom Metro extract on Mapzen for the inner parts of Budapest, capitol of Hungary.
 The available basic extract of Budapest area was way bigger than this exercise requires (close to 1GB) and also contained areas that in reality are not part of the city (that may cause conflicts in postcodes or street name duplications).

-I live in the city, I have a general understanding of the naming conventions, special characters, etc. Also the different language makes it difficult to simply reuse code snippets from the examples, so I need to thoroughly think through every piece of it.
+I live in the city, I have a general understanding of the naming conventions, special characters, etc. Also the different language makes it difficult to simply reuse code snippets from the examples, so I need to thoroughly think through every piece.

 __Source:__ [https://mapzen.com/data/metro-extracts/metro/budapest_hungary/](https://mapzen.com/data/metro-extracts/metro/budapest_hungary/)